truenas/middleware/docs/userguide/truenas_storage.rst

 By default, replication occurs when snapshots occur.
 For example, if snapshots are scheduled for every 2 hours, replication occurs every 2 hours.
 The initial replication can take a significant period of time, from many hours to possibly days, as the structure of the entire ZFS pool needs to be recreated on the remote system.
 The actual time will depend upon the size of the pool and the speed of the network.
 Subsequent replications will take far less time, as only the modified data will be replicated.
-If the security policy allows it, temporarily change the "Encryption Cipher" to *Disabled* until the initial replication is complete.
-This will turn off encryption but will speed up the replication.
-The "Encryption Cipher" can then be changed to *Standard* or
-*Fast* for subsequent replications.

 The "Begin" and "End" times can be used to create a window of time where replication occurs.
 The default times allow replication to occur at any time of the day a snapshot occurs.
 Change these times if snapshot tasks are scheduled during office hours but the replication itself should occur after office hours.
 For